MicrosoftDocs/memdocs/sccm/core/migration/planning-a-migration-job-strategy.md

  Information about content is shared to all sites in the destination hierarchy by using database replication.
 However, any content that you assign to a primary site and then deploy to distribution points at other primary sites transfers by using file-based replication.
 This transfer is routed through the central administration site and then to each additional primary site.
 By centralizing packages that you plan to distribute to multiple primary sites before or during migration when you assign a site as the content owner, you can reduce data transfers across low-bandwidth networks.

-### Set up role-based administration security scopes for migrated data
+### Role-based administration security scopes for migrated data
  When you migrate data to a destination hierarchy, you must assign one or more role-based administration security scopes to the objects whose data is migrated.
 This ensures that only the appropriate administrative users have access to this data after it is migrated.
 The security scopes that you specify are defined by the migration job and are applied to each object that is migrated by that job.
 If you require different security scopes to be applied to different sets of objects and you want to assign those scopes during migration, you must migrate the different sets of objects by using different migration jobs.

  Before you set up a migration job, review how role-based administration works in System Center Configuration Manager.
 If necessary, set up one or more security scopes for the data that you migrate to control who will have access to the migrated objects in the destination hierarchy.